aldahdooh/detectors_review/index.md

 # The benchmark
 The aim of this benchmark is to have a framework that is able to test the performance of the adversarial examples detection methods under the same attack scenarios.
 This will help researchers to follow-up the up-to-date progress on the domain.
-Here, we start with the results published in the review paper; **[Adversarial Example Detection for DNN Models: A Review](X).
+Here, we start with the results published in the review paper; **[Adversarial Example Detection for DNN Models: A Review](X)**.

 <center>
     <a href="https://aldahdooh.github.io/detectors_review/imgs/all_sumary.png" target="_blank">